michellab/BioSimSpace/doc/source/api/index_FreeEnergy.rst

-Since it is usually preferable to run simulations intensive simulation such as these on external HPC resources, the ``BioSimSpace.FreeEnergy`` package also provides support for just creating the input files that are needed.
+Since it is usually preferable to run simulations intensive simulation such as these on external HPC resources, the ``BioSimSpace.FreeEnergy`` package also provides support for only creating the input files that are needed by passing the ``setup_only=True`` argument.
 This saves the overhead of creating :class:`Process <BioSimSpace.Process>` objects.
 The input files can then be copied to a remote server, with the indivual simulations curated in a job submission script.
 (We don't yet provide support for configuring and writing submission scripts for you.)

 To just setup the vacuum leg input files: